evmos/evmos/docs/DOCS_README.md

 ## Docs Build Workflow

-The documentation for Evmos is hosted at [evmos.dev](https://evmos.dev/)
+The documentation for Point network is hosted at [evmos.dev](https://evmos.dev/)

 built from the files in this (`/docs`) directory for [master](https://github.com/evmos/evmos/tree/main/docs).